IAMconsortium/nomenclature/doc/source/user_guide/model-mapping.rst

   # get the differences as a pandas dataframe
   # the value for the relative tolerances can be adjusted, defaults to 0.01
-  differences = processor.check_region_aggregation(data, rtol_difference=0.01)
+  processed_data, differences = processor.check_region_aggregation(data, rtol_difference=0.01)
   differences.to_excel("differences.xlsx")

-For details on this feature please refer to :func:`RegionProcessor.check_region_aggregation`.
+For details on this feature, please refer to :func:`RegionProcessor.check_region_aggregation`.